pfsense/docs/source/cache-proxy/setup-squid-as-a-transparent-proxy.rst

       interfaces selected in the last step will automatically have access.
 There will be no need to add them on the Access Control tab.
    #.
-Transparent Proxy: Check this to have pfSense automatically
+Transparent Proxy: Check this to have pfSense software automatically
       redirect outbound HTTP (tcp/80) traffic through the proxy.
    #.
 Enabled logging: Check this if logging is needed, be sure to put a
       path in the following box